StarrLucky/Noswear_Android_Client/README.md

 ## Noswear Android client

-As part of Noswear project this Android client application
+As part of Noswear project this Android application
-* handles command over Wi-Fi from Noswear voice recognition server
+* handling commands over Wi-Fi from voice recognition server (Noswear_Java);
-* sending it to NRF51 board.
+* sending commands to NRF51 board.

-* Recognising speech from mobile phone microphone
+* recognising speech from Android device microphone
-* Sending shocking command to NRF51 board if profanity in speech is present
+* sending shocking commands to NRF51 board if profanity in speech is present

 ### This app handles requests from Wi-Fi:
 request with param shocking=on, like